Invokana / Farxiga / Jardiance / Invokamet / Xigduo / Glyxambi / Synjardy / Qtern / Steglatro / Steglujan / Segluromet

 All of these diabetes drugs are Sodium-Glucose Co-Transporter-2 (SGLT2) Inhibitors, a new class of diabetes medicines.

-We are currently investigating possible drug injury lawsuits against the responsible pharmaceutical companies for diabetes patients who have developed any of the medical conditions listed above.
+We are currently investigating possible drug injury lawsuits against the responsible pharmaceutical companies for diabetes patients who have been diagnosed with Fournier’s Gangrene or Necrotizing Fasciitis of the Perineum.